fredyouhanaie/etsmgr/README.md

 manager to be aware of the entry.
 On successful completion, the client will be the owner of the ETS table, and `etsmgr_srv` will be the heir.

+If a client has multiple ETS tables that need to be managed by `etsmgr`, then `new_table` should be called multiple times, once per table.

 ### `etsmgr:add_table/2,3`

 This is similar to `new_table`, except it will not create a new ETS